F. Glossary (Non-Normative)

 text is parsed and markup (for instance entity references and element

 start/end tags) is recognised.

 - Point (pt), 1 pt = 1/72 inch.
 Points are typically used to specify

 absolute sizes for font-related objects.

-and used with the apply construct to build function applications.
+the apply construct to build function applications.

 - MathML tags and entities intended to express the syntactic

 structure of mathematical notation (defined in Chapter 3 of the MathML